lyokha/nginx-haskell-module/README.md

 Serialized pointer to the Nginx *request object* is accessible via a special variable ``$_r_ptr``.
 Haskell handlers have no benefit from this because they do not know how the request object is built.
-However they may run C code that is compiled with this knowledge.
-The low level access to the Nginx request data allows for making things not available without this.
+However they may run C code having been compiled with this knowledge.
+The low level access to the Nginx request object makes it possible to do things that are not feasible to do without this.
 As soon as a C plugin can do whatever a usual Nginx module can, using it from a Haskell handler must be very cautious.
 All synchronous and asynchronous Haskell handlers can access the Nginx request object and pass it to a C plugin.
-Using a C plugin in asynchronous context has not been investigated and is probably dangerous in many aspects.
-After all, an Nginx worker is a single-threaded process, and available Nginx tools were not designed for using in multi-threaded environments.
-As such, using C plugins in asynchronous Haskell handlers must be regarded as strictly experimental!
+Using it in a C plugin which runs in asynchronous context has not been investigated and is probably dangerous in many aspects, with exception (probably) of read-only access.
+After all, an Nginx worker is a single-threaded process, and the standard Nginx tools and APIs were not designed for using in multi-threaded environments.
+As such, using C plugins in asynchronous Haskell handlers must be regarded strictly as experimental!

 Let's write a plugin that will insert into the request HTTP headers a header *X-Powered-By*.